drfoxvet/drfoxvet-net/site/content/post/cats-why-they-should-be-enclosed-and-not-roam-free.md

 Most municipalities in the U.S. use sprays to kill adult mosquitoes and pellets of insecticides spread often by helicopters over lakes to kill mosquito larvae.
 But in the process, they kill beneficial aquatic insects and other aquatic species that would consume the mosquito larvae while insectivorous reptiles, amphibians, bats and birds starve to death because their main food source of mosquitoes and other beneficial insects This loss of biodiversity, exacerbated by herbicides and insecticides used in agriculture, forestry and by gardeners, leads to dysbiosis and the proliferation of disease-transmitting chemical-resistant insects, notably sandflies, ticks and midges as well as various mosquito species.

+Few municipalities have any effective ordinances mandating keeping cats indoors or enclosed on private property, creating a perfect storm, now exacerbated by climate change in many areas with increased rainfall and humidity and mosquitoes becoming insecticide-resistant.
+Thus a perfect storm is created for the spread of mosquito-borne diseases in communities that can sicken and kill people, companion animals, livestock and wildlife.

+NOTE: Two people in Delaware tested positive in Oct.
+2021 for West Nile virus, and an unvaccinated horse with WNV was euthanized Oct.
+5 after the animal became unable to stand.
+Both West Nile virus and Eastern equine encephalitis can be fatal to equids, and owners should "work with their veterinarian to set up a routine vaccination protocol," said Deputy State Veterinarian Karen Lopez .Full Story: WBOC-TV (Salisbury, Md.)
+(10/8/21)

 CATS, TNVR & RABIES